 A digital drawing that traces all of the swimming pools within the Las Vegas city limits.

-4,007 photographic images of the horizon (one for each ten Kilometres of the earth's circumference), are sourced from popular photo sharing websites, cropped to remove any reference points and organised on a timeline according to colour.
+4,007 photographic images of the horizon (one for every ten Kilometres of the earth's circumference) are sourced from popular photo sharing websites, cropped to remove any reference points and organised on a timeline according to colour.

 210 postcards all sent from Paris in the year 1909.
 The handwritten message on each card references the weather at the time of writing.

 2014 Ghost of a Ghost, The William Morris Gallery, London, UK

 2010 Video Word, Broadway Media Centre, Nottingham, UK

 2013 Film in Space (Anthology),Camden Arts Centre, London, UK